Vietnam's Next Top Model season 9

 The ninth cycle of Vietnam's Next Top Model started airing August 3, 2025 and ended airing October 2025, on VTV9, produced by Multimedia JSC.
 This marks the first time a season of this show is not aired on VTV3.

-After a 8-year hiatus, the show returned with supermodel, actress & former host Thanh Hằng as the host of this season.
-Along with her the judges who also return for this season are creative director & make-up artist Nam Trung, fashion designer Đỗ Mạnh Cường and Cannes Lions 2024 judge & editor-in-chief of Đẹp magazine Hà Đỗ.
+After an 8-year hiatus, the show returned with supermodel, actress & former host Thanh Hằng as the host of this season.
+Along with her, the judges who also return for this season are creative director & make-up artist Nam Trung, fashion designer Đỗ Mạnh Cường and Cannes Lions 2024 judge & editor-in-chief of Đẹp magazine Hà Đỗ.

 The winner was 20 year-old Lại Mai Hoa from Hanoi.

 Overview

 Top Model Online

 Similar to several cycles, the organizers of the show began a contest named "Top Model Online", an online contest in partnership with L'Oréal & Philips was held to find an additional best contestant, who would enter the model house alongside the chosen cast.
 The winner of the Top Model Online search, Lại Mai Hoa, was chosen through a popular vote.